 Key takeaways from our study:

 - Spawning is triggered by warm water, a fact evidenced by high colonization numbers in July.

 - The story of these mussels in our lakes is complex.
 The amount of summer spawning and colonization varies between our lakes and across them from area to area.
 Right now, zebra mussels seem to be a lot more prevalent in some lakes than others.

 - Careful recreation is still super important!
-Two of our major lakes – and maybe more of our smaller ones – are still uninfested!
+Some of our major lakes – and maybe more of our smaller ones – are still uninfested!